PatrikValkovic/grammpy/doc/transforms.md

 - `ContextFree.ChomskySplitRule`: Represent rule, that was split to contain only two symbols.
 In property `from_rule` is stored original rule.
 - `ContextFree.ChomskyRestRule`: Represent right part after splitting of rule.
 As previous, in `from_rule` property is stored original rule.
 When splitting, ChomskySplitRule and ChomskyRestRule represent original whole rule: `A->BCDE ==> A->BX and X->CDE`.
 - `ContextFree.ChomskyTerminalReplaceRule`: This class is used in situations, where rule contains nonterminal with terminal.
-Rule is transformed into state, where terminal is replace with nonterminal rewritable to that terminal.
+Rule is transformed into state, where terminal is replaced with nonterminal rewritable to that terminal.
 Class have `from_rule` property that stores original rule and `replace_index` property, that indicate which terminal were replace.
 - `ContextFree.ChomskyTermRule`: It is class for rule, that directly rewrite nonterminal to terminal.

-You don't need to care about this types, as `InverseContextFree` class implements the backtracking automatically.
+You don't need to care about these types, as `InverseContextFree` class implements the backtracking automatically.

 ## Inverse context free operations